w3ctag/tag.w3.org/explainers/index.md

 ideally next to where the specification is expected to land.
 Use a source format like Markdown that makes it easy for reviewers to link directly to sections inside the document.
-It's fine to use a host like Github that automatically renders Markdown.
+It's fine to use a host like GitHub that automatically renders Markdown.

 ----